The Best XLR Cable: Our Audio Engineer’s Buyers Guide 2025

 • Very consistent across different cables

-World's Best Cables, also known as WBC, makes custom cables using high quality XLR cable parts.
+World’s Best Cables, also known as WBC, makes their own custom cables using high quality XLR cable parts.

-For the price, the Mogami 2549 is assembled at a high quality and consistency.
-Similarly spec'ed cables from other brands can cost twice as much.
+For the price, the Mogami 2549 is assembled with high quality and consistency.
+Similarly spec’ed cables from other brands can cost twice as much.

 The WBC Mogami 2549 is a great boutique high quality XLR cable at a great price.
-Being relatively affordable makes it easier to spec your setup with the best XLR cable.
+Being relatively affordable makes it easier to set up you rig with the best XLR cable.

 • Length: 6′